 4 – Eve Online:

-Another space gem blasts its way into our list of Mount and Blade alternatives in the form of Eve Online.
+Another space game blasts its way into our list of Mount and Blade alternatives in the form of Eve Online.
 The events take place thousands of years in the future.
-The title allows you to choose from a number of professions that include mining engineer, commodities trader, industrial entrepreneur, mercenary, battle fleet commander and pirate.
+Eve Online allows you to choose from a number of professions that include mining engineers, commodities trader, industrial entrepreneur, mercenary, battle fleet commander and pirate.

 The starship is fashioned to hoard all your skills, ambitions and specific needs.
 You’re further called upon to shape your own destiny by employing the various customizable components and modules.
-This MMORPG title can be played on the Mac OS X and Windows systems.
+Eve Online can be played on the Mac OS X and Windows systems.

 5 – Rift:

 After transporting you to the vast confines of space and the medieval ages, we now take you to a fantasy world called Telara.
-This MMORPG title is developed and published by Trin Worlds.
-You can step into a wonderful adventure either as a technomagical defiant or a noble guardian.
-As the brains behind the game reveals, there are 8 primal forces that battle for supreme control.
+Rift is developed and published by Trin Worlds.
+You can step into a wonderful adventure either as a techno-magical defiant or a noble guardian.
+As the brains behind the game reveal, there are 8 primal forces that battle for supreme control.
 You can even build your own class by taking complete advantage of the Ascended Soul system.

 Can’t get enough of the swashbuckling action and the skull and crossbones Jolly Rogers flag but still love the engaging elements featured in Mount and Blade?
 Well, after satisfying your seafarer’s soul with the earlier inclusion in our games similar to Mount and Blade roster namely, Sid Meier’s Pirates!, we now bring forth another similar delight christened Age of Pirates 2: City of Abandoned Ships.